-License plates tend to be made from aluminum, which is one of the most recyclable products.
+License plates tend to be made from aluminum, one of the most recyclable products.
 It is also one of those products that can be recycled almost constantly.
-It is never going to ‘wear down’ each time it has been recycled, so you can’t find that much better than this product if you really want to help the environment.
+It is never going to ‘wear down’ each time it has been recycled, so you can’t find that much better than this product if you want to help the environment.

 That being said, this is not the only place to take your old license plates.
-You may be surprised to know that you can head to your local DMV, hand them the license plate, and they will recycle it for you.
+You may be surprised that you can head to your local DMV, hand them the license plate, and they will recycle it for you.

 Let’s run you through the recycling process.
-That way you will have some idea about what it entails.
+That way, you will have some idea about what it entails.

 In the next stage, all of the aluminum will be melted down.
-Chemicals will then be added into the mixture to help purify it.
+Chemicals will then be added to the mixture to help purify it.
 This is when all that paint should hopefully start to come away.
 That will be filled out and disposed of properly.